thatmanspr/letterboxd-taste-matcher/README.md

 Before we begin, I made this as a part of my university project, so should it interest you, a Statement of Work, SRS Document, SDS Document, Fully written Report and an Agile Sprint Tracker Document have also been uploaded!
 Thank you.

+And, test ratings.csv and watchlist.csv files have been attached for a test run.
+For testing purposes, here's a TMDB API key : ```a83caab71b9566b8e39e8bc4073f69f0```.
+It is highly recommended, that you get your own TMDB key.

 ### 📂 Source Code

 The full source is available on the main branch: